All Episodes

 And just like anything else in life, everybody leaves the golf course.

-Man, since it has no game, just can't play with it.
+Man, this has no game, just can't play.

 Everybody feels good about their own game.

-So I was just assuming that Boehner, after playing golf with Obama, would really be feeling his oats because we've heard Obama can't play, and Boehner is good.
+So I was just assuming that Boehner, after playing golf with Obama, would really be feeling his oats because we've heard Obama can't play and Boehner is good, a single-digit handicap.

-Uh I might have commented on whether or not I thought was a mistake for Boehner to go play with him, but I I we're gonna have to do a deeper search than that.
+I might have commented on whether or not I thought it was a mistake for Boehner to go play with him, but we're going to have to do a deeper search than that.

 Anyway, that's that.